 Robert E. Bowers has served as our Chief Financial Officer since April 2007.
 A 24-year veteran of the financial services industry, Mr. Bowers' experience includes investor relations, debt and capital infusion, structuring of initial public offerings, budgeting and forecasting, financial management and strategic planning.
+Mr. Bowers is also responsible for management of our information technology, risk management and human resource functions.
 From 2004 until 2007, he served as Chief Financial Officer and Vice President of Wells REF and was a Senior Vice President of Wells Capital.
 Prior to joining Wells REF and Wells Capital in 2004, Mr. Bowers served as a business financial consultant, and provided strategic financial counsel to a range of organizations, including venture capital funds, public corporations and businesses considering listing on a national securities exchange.

-Mr. Bowers was previously Chief Financial Officer of NetBank, Inc. from 1997 to 2002.
-While at NetBank, he participated in the company's initial public offering and subsequent secondary offerings, and directed all SEC and regulatory reporting and compliance.
-From 1984 to 1995, Mr. Bowers was Chief Financial Officer and Director of Stockholder Systems, Inc., a Norcross, Georgia-based financial applications company.
-When CheckFree Corporation, a pioneer in the electronic bill payment industry, acquired Stockholder Systems in 1995, Mr. Bowers headed the merger negotiation team and became Chief Financial Officer of the combined organization.
+Mr. Bowers was previously Chief Financial Officer and Director of NetBank, Inc. from 1997 to 2002.
+From 1984 to 1996, Mr. Bowers was Chief Financial Officer and Director of Stockholder Systems, Inc., an Atlanta, Georgia-based financial applications company and its successor, CheckFree Corporation.
 Mr. Bowers began his career in 1978 as an audit manager for Arthur Andersen & Company in Atlanta.
 Mr. Bowers earned a Bachelor of Science in Accounting from Auburn University, where he graduated summa cum laude.
-He is a Certified Public Accountant and serves on the boards of various Atlanta-area non-profit organizations and as an organizing director of Perimeter First Bank, a federal savings bank in organization in Atlanta.
+He is a Certified Public Accountant and serves on the boards of several Atlanta-area non-profit organizations and on the Auburn University Business School Advisory Board.

 Laura P. Moon has served as our Senior Vice President and Chief Accounting Officer since April 2007.
 In this role she is responsible for all general ledger accounting, financial and tax reporting, forecasting, and treasury functions.
 Prior to joining us, Ms. Moon had been Vice President and Chief Accounting Officer at Wells REF since 2005 where she had responsibility for all general ledger accounting, financial and tax reporting, and internal audit supervision for 19 public registrants as well as several private real estate partnerships.
 From 2003 to 2005, Ms. Moon served as Senior Director of Financial Planning and Analysis for ChoicePoint, Inc., which provides technology, software, information and marketing services to help manage economic and physical risks.
 Ms. Moon was responsible for budgeting and forecasting for ChoicePoint as well as valuation and structuring for all of ChoicePoint's acquisitions.
 In addition, she supported certain Investor Relations activities.
-From 1999 to 2002, Ms. Moon served as Chief Accounting Officer of NetBank, FSB where she was responsible for the day-to-day management of all financial and tax matters.
+From 1999 to 2002, Ms. Moon served as Chief Accounting Officer of NetBank, FSB where she was responsible for the day-to-day management of all financial and tam matters.
 From 1991 until 1999, Ms. Moon was employed by Deloitte & Touche LLP as a senior manager in the audit and attest division, where she specialized in mergers & acquisitions in addition to serving clients in the banking sector.
 Ms. Moon is a Certified Public Accountant.
 She earned a Bachelor of Business Administration in Accounting from the University of Georgia.